Payment Terms (July 2023 Version)

 In the event that you do not have sufficient cleared funds and a direct debit to your account is returned unpaid, you will be notified that your payment has been returned unpaid and a request will be made for you to credit your bank account with additional funds, and we will reinitiate the direct debit and collect the direct debit without additional fees.

-Notwithstanding anything to the contrary in the Direct Debit Guarantee, we may provide you with less than 10 days’ notice when initiating a direct debit from your account, but in any case will notify you at least two business days in advance of any direct debit from your account.
+Notwithstanding anything to the contrary in the Direct Debit Guarantee, we may provide you with less than 10 days’ notice when initiating a direct debit from your account, but in any case will notify you at least one business day in advance of any direct debit from your account.